ozanMSFT/pytorch-wiki/Developer-FAQ.md

 ## UX

+### What is type promotion and why do some PyTorch operations support it while others don't?

+When we think of an operation in PyTorch we can think of it as having one or more inputs, a computation, and an output.
+Type promotion is when an input is converted to a "higher dtype" for use in an operation's computation.
+This is often necessary to define operations.
+For example, adding tensors of different dtypes requires selecting a "computation type" to add the tensors in, so when adding a float32 and a float64 tensor PyTorch computes the addition in float64.
+See https://pytorch.org/docs/master/tensor_attributes.html for more details on type promotion.

+While type promotion can be convenient, it can also be confusing to users and a source of error.
+Therefore, we've decided to limit type promotion in PyTorch to the following classes of operations:

+- unary pointwise operations where the codomain of the input cannot be represented in the input's dtype
+- binary pointwise operations
+- reductions where the codomain of the input cannot be represented in the input's dtype

+Binary pointwise operations, like add, are relatively straightforward.
+An example of a unary pointwise operation with type promotion is sin, since sin(1) = ~0.8415, we see that the codomain of the integers is not the integers or, to say more plainly, integer inputs produce non-integer values.
+If operations like sin didn't type promote their inputs then they would just be undefined on integer tensors.
+Similarly reductions like mean can be defined on integer tensors by type promoting them to a floating point type, since the mean of a tensor of integers may not be an integer.

+Beyond these three classes type promotion becomes trickier, less intuitive, and more error prone.
+While some operations outside of these classes implement type promotion today, PyTorch's current plan is only to add type promotion support to unary pointwise, binary pointwise, and reduction operations.
+Other operations supporting type promotion will not be changed to support backwards compatibility.

 ### How does out= work in PyTorch?

 When a user passes one or more tensors to out= the contract is as follows: